-Proposed section 4.81 is a totally new provision that empowers the Minister or authorized departmental officers to require certain passenger information from air carriers and operators of aviation reservation systems.
+Section 4.81, a new provision not contained in the current Act, empowers the Minister or authorized departmental officers to require certain passenger information from air carriers and operators of aviation reservation systems.
 The information required to be provided, set out in the proposed schedule to the Act, must be for the purposes of transportation security and may pertain to the persons on board or expected to be on board a specific flight in respect of which there is an immediate threat, or to any particular person specified by the Minister.
+"Transportation security" is broadly defined.

 Information provided under proposed section 4.81 may be disclosed to other persons in the department only for the purposes of transportation security.
 Similarly, it may be disclosed to the following persons outside the department only for the purposes of transportation security: the Minister of Citizenship and Immigration; the Minister of National Revenue; the chief executive officer of the Canadian Air Transport Security Authority; and any person designated under proposed sections 4.82(2) or (3).
-Information disclosed to the above specified persons may be further disclosed by them only for the purposes of transportation security and strict limits are placed concerning the persons to whom they may disclose the information.
+Information disclosed to the above-specified persons may be further disclosed by them only for the purposes of transportation security, and strict limits are placed concerning the persons to whom they may disclose the information.